formlio/forml/docs/workflow/operator.rst

 The *expansion* process triggers the chained ``.compose()`` calls of the upstream operators all the way up to the *origin* of the given composition *scope*.
-Explicit scoping can be defined using the intuitive parenthetical notation.
+Explicit scoping can be defined using intuitive parenthetical notation.
 That makes this operation non-associative - e.g. the expansion scope of operator ``C`` composition in expression ``A >> B >> C`` is the whole ``A >> B``, while in expression ``A >> (B >> C)`` it is just the ``B`` operator.